 Most folders within the filing system are open to all staff.
-However, several folders can only be accessed and used by agreed named staff for confidentiality reasons.
+However, the agreed-named staff can only access and use several folders for confidentiality reasons.

 The following is a list of shared folders accessible to all staff.

 Shared Folders Abbreviated Title

 Administration ADM

 Communication COM

 Finance FIN

 Policies and Procedures PP

 Professional Development PD

 Projects PRO